kaush4l/ReactJS/README.md

 * Add markdown any details as MarkDown file should render the details in the necessary page

 ### Immediate
-* Add FileSystem read to read the newly added MD directly(Life for each file render).
+* Add FileSystem read to read the newly added MD directly(Like for each file render).
 * Add styling to the MarkDown
 * Make a generic theme and also try to host any material so that it can be shared